jamboxgames/jambox-docs/docs/sdkdocs/initialization.md

 # SDK - Initialization

+Add `Assets/Jambox/Prefabs/JamboxCanvas.prefab` in your Main UI Scene.
+Once done, click the JamboxPlugin Object in the Unity Editor and set the game secret key, game id, ServerIP, ServerPort.
+You can get the game details from your publishing manager.

 Call the function of the ArenaSDKCommunicatior to Initialize the SDK.
 This will authenticate the user and create a user session.

-Game should provide the user id if it is using any to identify the user.
+Games should provide the user id if it is using any to identify the user.
 If there is no user id provided, Arena SDK will use a platform based unique system identifier as user identification

 Games can also provide a username for the user.
 If no username is provided, SDK will ask for a username when initialized for the first time.